 Tell more about yourself

 Usually, if a company makes you an offer, it does not have comprehensive information.
 Sometimes even your resume is not published in open sources, and the decision to contact you is dictated by recommendations and knowledge about your experience, which are completely or partially untrue.
 It is worth talking more about yourself as a specialist to make sure that the expectations match and that the proposal is really relevant.

 Consider the risks

 Experts who receive offers from third-party employers are often worried: isn't the current company checking them for loyalty?
 Admittedly, there are such cases.
 It is necessary to consider what relations have developed with the company so far.

 It is also common practice to enter into a non-compete agreement (NCA) between an employer and an employee that restricts or prohibits a professional from working in a business that is a competitor of the employer for a certain period after the termination of the employment relationship.
 This is to prevent the disclosure of confidential information.

 Without star fever

 Increased interest of employers is a good opportunity to rethink their value and pay attention to additional prospects.
 This often becomes an impetus to dare to change and a new round of development, in another organization or even your own.
 However, this should not be used as an argument to "blackmail" the current employer by waving a new offer in front of his nose - it is unethical, destroys trust (if any), and usually does not benefit either party.
-If you are not satisfied with certain conditions, but you do not want to leave the company, this should be discussed in the format of business dialogue.
+If you are not satisfied with certain conditions, but you do not want to leave the company, this should be discussed in the format of a business dialogue.

 Also, using an offer from a new employer only to "knock out" the best conditions from the current one is not incorrect for the party that applied to the candidate.
 It is unlikely that such proposals will be heard in the future if the specialist has a reputation as one who uses offers as a tool to achieve their goals without considering the interests of others.